WorldofKerry/Python2Verilog/README.md

 To setup pre-commit, run `pre-commit install`.

 [Github Issues](https://github.com/WorldofKerry/Python2Verilog/issues) is used for tracking.
-Milestones and labels are used for milestones and labels respectively 😉
+Milestones and labels are used for milestones and labels respectively.

 ### Docs